Ihsan-Hepsen/ihsan-hepsen/README.md

 # About me
-I'm a backend-oriented software engineer 👋
+I'm a backend-focused software engineer 👋

 ## Projects